ash-dodek/TicTacToe/README.md

 </center>

 # Functionality
-Currently you can only play 2 player mode in this.
+Currently you can only play 2 player mode and Human v/s Robot in this.
 Soon i'll be adding:
-- [x] Human v/s robot
 - [ ] Human v/s robot(but u can never win)
 - [ ] Multiplayer mode(yeah that some tough shit)
 # Change logs